 Service and Software

-Quality of services produced within EGI-Engage project is ensured by the adoption of the EGI Services management standard ISO20k.
+Quality of services produced within EGI-Engage project is ensured by the adoption of the EGI Services management standard FitSM.
 Instruction for service teams can be found under Instructions Tools teams’ instruction.

 The software produced within the project follows the well-established Software provisioning process that has been adopted since 2010, based on the definition of quality criteria, quality verification and software validation in a controlled production environment of the federated EGI infrastructure.